deankoch/UYRW_data/markdown/demo_rswat_docs.md

 This is my first attempt at writing a text search tool, so it’s pretty simple and ad-hoc in many ways.
 But I think it does the job well enough.
-If you think it would be useful in your project, feel free to contact me for help getting it to work on your machine.
-And if there’s any interest in an R package based on this code, please let me know and I’ll start tidying it up for CRAN.
+Feel free to use it in your own project.
+If there’s any interest in an R package based on this code, please let me know and I’ll start tidying it up for CRAN.

+Note that I make no guarantees that this tool will find and parse every table in the PDF correctly.
+It relies on what I *assume* are consistent patterns in the formatting of the document (after rendering by `pdftools::pdf_text`). eg. all-caps variable names, left-justified table entries, filename headers preceeding the table on a line of their own.
+This appears to work for all of the tables that I have so far been interested in, but it’s possible I am missing others.

+Note also that the PDF itself has some typos and errors.
+For example the ‘channel.cha’ table has names and descriptions offset by one row, and most of the names for ‘nutrients.cha’ have not been updated to their SWAT+ versions. `rswat_docs` can’t detect or repair these kinds of problems, it simply renders whatever is in the PDF.

 In future it would be good to improve support for boolean queries and maybe do some indexing on startup to make it snappier in `fuzzy=-1`